 “Today I wonder why, carrying the burden of this ‘what people might think’ upon us , we do not walk straight; why do we walk so crooked?”

 Translated first in 1946 by SH Vatsyayana, The Resignation stands translated again for its sheer relevance.
 The quotes suggest that decades have flown by but women suffer silently from marital abuse and woes for fear of loss of identity and social abnegation.

-Jainendra, in 58 years of his career in writing, explored the inner turmoil of individuals, focussing on psychological aspects of human behavior and interpersonal relations over social issues.
+Jainendra, in 58 years of his career in writing, explored the inner turmoil of individuals, focussing on psychological aspects of human behaviour and interpersonal relations over social issues.
 By delving into this unexplored theme until then in Hindi writing, he carved a niche for himself, different from his predecessor, Premchand.
 This is evident in the pauses and empty gazes between Pramod and Mrinal which conveys more than words.

 Jainendra imparts immense importance to women in his stories, they are carriers of his philosophy.
-But his depicting them as fiercely independent and boldly assertive on one hand and portraying them as beasts of burden and objects of sensual beauty on the other leaves the readers in conundrum.
+But his depicting them as fiercely independent and boldly assertive on one hand and portraying them as beasts of burden and objects of sensual beauty on the other leaves the readers in a conundrum.

-The translation is taut, prose concise and Rohini Chowdhury deftly delivers the impact of the original.
+The translation is taut, the prose concise and Rohini Chowdhury deftly delivers the impact of the original.
 In the afterword, Mridula Garg states that Jainendra broke every rule of syntax and grammar, juggled verbs and crafted special words meant for restraint and renunciation; these distinct features are amiss in English.

-Mrinal reminds us of Binodini from Tagore’s Choker Bali, of those who wandered and left the boundaries of a high walled, impregnable fortress erected by society and could never enter its secure, inner precincts again.
+Mrinal reminds us of Binodini from Tagore’s Choker Bali, of those who wandered and left the boundaries of a high-walled, impregnable fortress erected by society and could never enter its secure, inner precincts again.